Todmorden: Science and engineering

 John Mitchell Nuttall (1890–1958) was a Todmorden-born physicist remembered for the Geiger–Nuttall law.

-John Ramsbottom (engineer) (1814–1897) was a mechanical and railway engineer and inventor from the town.
+John Ramsbottom (1814–1897) was a mechanical and railway engineer and inventor from the town.

 Nobel Prize winners

 Todmorden has two Nobel Prize winners: Prof. Sir John Cockcroft (Physics) and Prof. Sir Geoffrey Wilkinson (Chemistry).
-Despite 24 years' difference in their birth dates, both attended Todmorden Grammar School (now Todmorden High School with the prior grammar school building now home to Ferney Lee Primary School) and both had the same science master, Luke Sutcliffe.
+Despite 24 years' difference in their birth dates, both attended Todmorden Grammar School (now Todmorden High School with the prior grammar school building now demolished) and both had the same science master, Luke Sutcliffe.

 Politics and law

 John Fielden (1784–1849), land and factory owner in Todmorden and scion of the town's Fielden family, was a Member of Parliament and national leader of the Ten Hours Campaign for factory reform.
+He created the 10 hour law, making it so that workers did not have to work almost the whole time they were awake.
+He also helped to build Centre Vale Park, Todmorden.

 Samuel Fielden (1847–1922), socialist, anarchist and labour activist who was one of the eight convicted in the 1886 Haymarket affair in Chicago.
 He was sentenced to death along with six other defendants, but after writing to the Illinois Governor asking for clemency his sentence was commuted to life imprisonment in November 1887.
 He spent six years in prison before being pardoned, along with two other co-defendants, in 1893.
 He died in Colorado in 1922 and is buried in La Veta (Pioneer) Cemetery, Huerfano County, Colorado alongside his wife and two children.

 Wilfred Judson, a justice of the Supreme Court of Canada, was born in and spent his early youth in Todmorden.

 Rebecca Taylor, Liberal Democrat MEP for Yorkshire and the Humber from 8 March 2012 to 2 July 2014.

 Arts and culture

 Travel writer Geoff Crowther (1944–2021) was an early and long-time editor of BIT Travel Guides, London from 1972 to 1980.
 The BIT Travel Guides were some of the first guidebooks to cover the overland Hippie trail from Europe to Asia and Australia Crowther went on to be a prolific author for Lonely Planet (1977–1995) and played a key role in the early days of the company.
-He wrote the first editions of Africa on a Shoestring, South America on a Shoestring and contributed to the first edition of the India on a Shoestring.Carole Cadwalladr, "Journey's end for the guidebook gurus?", The Observer Travel, 7 October 2007.
+He wrote the first editions of Africa on a Shoestring, South America on a Shoestring and contributed to the first edition of the India on a Shoestring.
 In 2016, the British Library in their 2016 exhibition 'Maps & the 20th Century' showcased Crowther's hand drawn travel maps and his research journals for the first edition of South America on a Shoestring.
 He died in Northern New South Wales, Australia on 13 April 2021.